Virginia Addiction Treatment

 - Substance Abuse Screening: Offers different substance and alcohol use screenings for adolescents, adults, older adults, pregnant women and women of childbearing age.
 After a screening, an intervention will help educate individuals about their use, potential consequences and recovery options.

-Choosing the right treatment center is a huge decision.
-When reviewing your options, think about what amenities, therapies and ongoing support groups are most important to you.
-You may find a treatment center that fits your needs nearby, or you may find one further from home.
+Choosing a treatment center is a huge decision.
+When reviewing your options, think about what amenities, therapies, and ongoing support groups are most important to you.
 Whether a facility is in state or out of state, keep an open mind while weighing the pros and cons of each.